More People Are Using Plastic Surgery To Become Human Barbie And Ken Dolls

 — TheRichest (@TheRichest_Com) March 8, 2017

-Alves inherited a lot of money from his grandparents, which has allowed him to have had over 50 plastic surgeries in search of the perfect body, which has included silicone chest implants, fake abs, and even stem cell injections into his face and hair.
+Alves inherited a lot of money from his grandparents which has allowed him to have had over 50 plastic surgeries in search of the perfect body which has included silicone chest implants, fake six packs and even stem cell injections into his face and hair.
 Alves also admitted on air that he has a hard time breathing due to the numerous surgeries reports New York Daily News.

 “July of last year I had my nose reconstructed with a piece of cartilage from my ribs,” said Alves, who has had eight nose jobs alone.
 “That helped, but I still can’t breathe 100%.”

-When asked why Rodrigo continues to get more surgeries when he can’t breathe, he compared the situation to dyeing one’s hair, saying that his many rhinoplasties have had a “domino effect” that require repair from time to time.
+When asked why Rodrigo continues to get more surgeries when he can’t breathe, he compared the situation to dyeing one’s hair saying that his many rhinoplasties have had a “domino effect” that require repair from time to time.

 Valerie Lukyanova

 While looking angelic to some, Valerie Lukyanova has made some enemies who compare her to a human Barbie doll.
-In 2007, Lukyanova won a worldwide beauty contest becoming “Miss Diamond Crown of the World.”
-Lukyanova achieved her doll-like appearance with the help of a strict raw vegetarian and liquid diet.
-The website Human Barbie claims that Valerie is an instructor at the School of Out-of-Body Travel that shows students how to leave their physical body and travel through a spiritual body.
+In 2007, Lukyanova won a worldwide beauty contest becoming “Miss Diamond Crown of the World” who achieved her doll-like appearance with the help of a strict raw vegetarian and liquid diet.
+The website Human Barbie.org claims that Valerie is an instructor at the School of Out-of-Body Travel that shows students how to leave their physical body and travel through a spiritual body.

 Meet This Real Life Barbie Girl, #Valeria #Lukyanova.
 You Won’t Believe Your #Eyes, Read More.. https://t.co/kmBAvo4dhC pic.twitter.com/J692GMVJsG